E-wave112/Hornest-Wallet/README.md

 # Hornest-Wallet
-A simple(ongoing) wallet system built with NestJS
+A simple(ongoing) wallet system built with NestJS,postgres and TypeORM

 ## Functionalities to be included
 - Abilities for users to be able to save and withdraw money to their wallets using payment gateways(Flutterwave or Paystack)